xmen4xp/orch-utils/tenancy-manager/README.md

 make license
 make build
 ```
+NOTE: As of now, `make lint` command returns errors.
+This will be fixed soon.

 You can use `help` to see a list of makefile targets.
 The following is a list of makefile targets that support developer activities: